 French Quarter Inn

 Tucked into Market Street in downtown Charleston, consider this quaint retreat your home away from home.
-Hospitable service and cozy quarters, the French Quarter Inn is a hidden gem full of unexpected delights.
+Expect hospitable service and cozy quarters.
+The French Quarter Inn is a hidden gem full of unexpected delights.

 Sonesta Resort Hilton Head Island

 If you were hoping for a view of the coast during your South Carolinian getaway, gathering or business trip, you’ve come to the right place.
-You won’t even have to leave the resort to experience the beach, multiple restaurant options, zero-entry lagoon style pool, tropical gardens or spa.
+You won’t even have to leave the resort to experience the beach and multiple restaurant options.
+Also, enjoy the zero-entry lagoon style pool, tropical gardens or spa.

 The Spectator Hotel